ArthasZhang007/15418FinalProject/index.md

 ### Intel Pin Tools

-### The Real Parallelism
+### Parallelism
- We use posix thread for parallelism.
+ We use posix thread(pthread) for both the input program and the MSI simulator.
+The process is just creating different pthreads using `pthread_create` in the beginning and waiting them to join in the end.